addania/coding/src/pages/React_vs_JS.md

  </script>
 ```

-If we want to wrap everything in a div compoenent we can will need to do interpolation:
+If we want to wrap everything in a div component we will need to do interpolation:
 ```
 <div id="root"></div>
 <script src="https://unpkg.com/react@16.0.0-rc.3/umd/react.development.js" crossorigin></script>